mongodb/mongo-spark/doc/1-sparkSQL.md

 ### DataFrames and DataSets

-Creating a dataframe is easy, using the implicit `mongo` helper on the `DataFrameReader`:
+Creating a DataFrame is easy using the implicit `mongo` helper on the `DataFrameReader`:

 ```scala
 val df = sqlContext.read.mongo()